-When their slow and somewhat clumsy waitress, her blaring thoughts on stressful home responsibilities barely even partaking of the here and now, finally brought them their order, Sano started in on the strawberry-decked blueberry pancakes on his plate with an immediacy and gusto that would have made up for the price Hajime would be paying for them even if he’d begrudged it in the first place.
-Hajime had seen him eat pizza in much the same manner the other day, and at the time had speculated that Sano didn’t get enough to eat on a regular basis.
-Now, after longer exposure, he rather thought that Sano just loved food that much.
+When their slow and somewhat clumsy waitress, her blaring thoughts on stressful home responsibilities barely even partaking of the here and now, finally brought them their order, Sano started in on the strawberry-decked blueberry pancakes on his plate with an immediacy and gusto that would have made up for their price even if Hajime had begrudged it in the first place.
+He’d seen Sano eat pizza in much the same manner the other day, and at the time had speculated Sano didn’t get enough to eat on a regular basis.
+Now, after longer exposure, he rather thought Sano just loved food that much.
 The young man certainly didn’t have anything to say for several minutes while he made massive inroads on his breakfast-themed early dinner.

-Finally, though, Sano did manage to slow down, and to tear his eyes from the plate long enough to remember that there was someone sitting across from him.
+Finally, though, Sano did manage to slow down, and to tear his eyes from the plate long enough to remember that someone sat across from him.
 His anger was, for the present, at the level Hajime had come to consider standard for his current haunted state, and the food had otherwise put him in a good mood.
-So his easy tone was no surprise as he remarked, “So, ‘Hajime Saitou,’ huh?
+So his easy tone came as no surprise as he remarked, “So, ‘Hajime Saitou,’ huh?
 Doesn’t sound too bad.
 ‘Saitou Hajime’ sounds better, though.
 Got a nice ring to it.”

 He paused, frowning slightly, and Hajime, though without any skill whatsoever in divination, could very clearly see what was coming.
 “Actually, now I think about it,” Sano said slowly, just as expected, a piece of sausage pausing halfway to his mouth as he pondered aloud, “it sounds… familiar.
 Saitou Hajime… where have I heard that name before..?”